telerik/maui-docs/controls/datagrid/columns/footer.md

 ![.NET MAUI DataGrid Column Footer](../images/column-footer.png)

-By default, column footers are hidden and to make them visible you have to set the `ShowColumnFooters` property to True.
+By default, column footers are hidden, and, to make them visible, you have to set the `ShowColumnFooters` property to `True`.

 The following example shows how to define a footer in the DataGrid: